Bade99/SmartVeil/README.md

 * **Windows overhead.** It seems Windows is not too good at managing the type of window needed to make this program work (layered windows) which causes a pretty significant system slowdown and lack of response.
 I don't have many ideas in this regard so it remains as an open problem.

-Feel free to try it, change it, etc. and if you're interested in helping please let me know!
+Feel free to try the program, change it, etc. and if you're interested in helping please let me know!

 Franco Badenas Abal